h-oneohone/dfs_bfs.exe/README.md

-# file .exe trong folder dist.
+# .exe file in dist folder.
+## Just download the .exe file to run